-- o Which STUN methods are used; - o What authentication and message integrity mechanisms are used;

-- o What mechanisms are used to distinguish STUN messages from other messages.
+- o Which STUN methods are used; - o What authentication and message integrity mechanisms are used; - o The considerations around manual vs. automatic key derivation for the integrity mechanism, as discussed in [RFC4107]; - o What mechanisms are used to distinguish STUN messages from other messages.
 When STUN is run over TCP, a framing mechanism may be required; - o How a STUN client determines the IP address and port of the STUN server; - o Whether backwards compatibility to RFC 3489 is required; - o What optional attributes defined here (such as FINGERPRINT and ALTERNATE-SERVER) or in other extensions are required.